thisrenan/FourthLegPracticeCpp/README.md

 8. Create an algorithm that fills a 20 x 20 matrix of real numbers and adds each of the rows, storing the result of the sum in a vector.
 Then, multiply each element of the matrix by the sum of its row, and place it in a second matrix of the same size.
 Show the resulting matrix.

+9. Create an algorithm that reads two square matrices X and Y, with order 5, and performs the following manipulations:

+   a.
+Generate a matrix W with the smallest elements between matrices X and Y, that is, an element Wij has the smallest value between elements Xij and Yij.
+If the elements are equal, both are the smallest value.

+   b.
+Generate a vector with the elements of the main diagonal of matrix X;

+   c.
+Find the column of matrix Y that has the smallest sum of the values ​​of its elements among all the columns of the matrix, and show the position of this column.
+If there are equal column sums, consider the first column with the occurrence of the value.